How Much Deposit Do I Need for Car Finance?

 With a refinance deal, the balance owed on your old contract is rolled into your new agreement, although this could make it more expensive, depending on how much you have left to pay.
 Refinancing tends to be more popular with PCP deals than HP loans, as many people choose to refinance the balloon payment.

 If you own your old car, you can avoid refinancing altogether.
 Your dealer will assess the value of your car and reduce the cost of your next vehicle, based on how much your old car is worth.
-You may find that this money is taken off your deposit, or it could be taken from the remainder of the money, making your monthly repayments more affordable.
+You may find that this money is taken off your deposit, or it could be taken from the remainder of the loan, which might make your monthly repayments more affordable.
 As such, it’s worth getting a few quotes first to make sure you're getting a good deal for your car.

 Ready to see what your ideal deposit could look like?
-Just request a quote on our homepage and we'll find you the car of your dreams in no time.
+Just request a quote on our homepage and we'll try to help you find your next vehicle.